Envera/AzureWireGuard/README.md

 - Recommended to have a separate [Azure Resource Group][azure-rg] for this deployment so that when you want to destroy the setup you can easily delete the Azure Resource Group and all the associated Azure resources are removed.
 - Recommended to have a VM with atleast two cores.
 - Once the configuration files are downloaded, you can disable the SSH port 22 on the Azure Network Security Group for added security.
-- [Azure Accelerated Networking][azure-accelerated-nw] is enabled by default for better network performance, this limits the choice of Azure VM sizes.

 # Contributing
 - Fork the repo on [GitHub][git-repo]